R. Howard Webster Centre

 Dairy Information Systems Group

 The Dairy Information Systems Group consists of researchers working towards the advancement of information technology in dairy management systems.
 Studies range from the theoretical examination of knowledge systems to the analysis of mega data sets and the development of software prototypes for on-farm decision support.
-The Group is part of the Department of Animal Science with strong connections to Valacta – an organization having monthly contact with over 75% of Québec's dairy farmers (as well as being the major data-processing centre for Canada's dairy industry).
-Valacta continues to be a leading source of data and expertise in our development of new software and they, in turn, have the opportunity to use many of the resulting programs tools and research findings in the field.
+The Group is part of the Department of Animal Science with strong connections to Lactanet – an organization having monthly contact with over 75% of Québec's dairy farmers (as well as being the major data-processing centre for Canada's dairy industry).
+Lactanet continues to be a leading source of data and expertise in our development of new software and they, in turn, have the opportunity to use many of the resulting programs tools and research findings in the field.

 Earle W. Crampton Nutrition Lab